coo1breeze/coo1breeze/README.md

 - 👋 Hi, I’m @coo1breeze
 - 👀 I’m interested in software and game development, spoken languages, PC games, philosophy, and much more!
-- 🌱 I’m currently learning how to develop on Unreal Engine while I send out applications.
+- 🌱 I’m currently improving my skills in various languages, the computer kind AND spoken kind.
-- 💞️ I’m looking to collaborate on games, mods, or other projects I personally find worthwhile or interesting.
+- 💞️ I’m looking to collaborate on projects, games, mods, or anything else I personally find worthwhile or interesting.
-- 📫 How to reach me is through the email on this account.
+- 📫 How to reach me is through the email on this account, or whatever contact info that led you to my account.

 <!---
 coo1breeze/coo1breeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.